Company Detail

 Job Openings

-The Recruitment Process: You will have an initial phone conversation with the talent acquisition specialist which will be an informal chat and opportunity to ask questions about the positionIf you are successful in your initial phone conversation, you will be required to undertake an interview on-site or via video conference. (please note that if you have a video interview, you will be required to visit the centre at a later date for a tour)Our shortlisted candidates will be notified if they are successful within 5 - 7 working days post interview.
-Read Less
+The Recruitment Process: You will have an initial phone conversation with the talent acquisition specialist, which will be an informal chat and opportunity to ask questions about the positionIf you are successful in your initial phone conversation, you will be required to undertake an interview on-site or via video conference. (please note that if you have a video interview, you will be required to visit the centre at a later date for a tour.)Our shortlisted candidates will be notified if they are successful within 5 working days post interview.
+We are proud to be a Disability Confident employer, committed to making our recruitment process inclusive and accessible to all Read Less

 • Lead Nurse - Sanctuary Lodge